NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 There [many ways to do visualizations](https://github.com/sorrycc/awesome-javascript#data-visualization) on the web.
-One of our favorites is [Vega-Lite](https://vega.github.io/vega-lite/), a JavaScript library which describes a plot using a JSON document called a specification.
+One of our favorites is [Vega-Lite](https://vega.github.io/vega-lite/), a JavaScript library which describes a plot using a JSON document called a _specification_.

 The root finding algorithm tries to find the `x` where `y` is zero using a series of iterations.
 Let's plot the iteration `index` against the `y` found in each iteration to see how quickly it converged to an answer.